Are you an architect looking for a photographer to take photographs of your project?

 Yes this is what I love to do.
 This is my environment, and the place where my two professional worlds meet.

-I hope that you have found this post of interest, and that I have convinced you that I am the man to photograph your project for you.
+I hope that you have found this post of interest, and that I have convinced you that I can help you get photos of your building or project for you.

 Thanks for reading, and I look forward to hearing from you.